Passwords are important. Think of them like the keys to the 'locks' on your digital accounts. Having strong, secure passwords is critical.

 Additionally, the numbers created a memorable pattern on the keyboard.

-It's hard for an attacker to guess this type of password, yet still easy for Dillon to remember it.
-Hopefully his password tips and method of creating passwords can be helpful to you.
+It's hard for an attacker to guess this type of password, yet still easy for you to remember it.
+Hopefully these password tips and method of creating passwords can be helpful to you.